w3f/polkadot-watcher-validator/README.md

 ### Monitoring Features

-- An Active validator has been detected offline
+- A validator has been reported for Slash
-- An Active validator is risking to be caught offline, please act ASAP
 - A validator is not seleceted by Phragmen alorithm to be part of the active set
 - A validator has changed his payout address destination
 - A validator has an unexpected payout address destination